-Even the simplest of U.S. immigration applications involves filling out some forms, and you will most likely be asked to follow some detailed instructions about gathering and including other paperwork and fees.
-Make a mistake, and you may find your application returned, delayed, or even rejected.
+Even the simplest of U.S. immigration applications involves filling out forms and gathering documents in order to prove your eligibility, and you will most likely be asked to follow detailed instructions about doing so.
+Make a mistake, and you could find your application returned, delayed, or even rejected.

-Immigration lawyers have dealt with this paperwork countless times before you, and have both the knowledge and the streamlined systems to prepare the applications smoothly.
-They have computer programs in which they can enter your information and spit out the forms in an instant.
-Hiring a lawyer can be well worth it for the peace of mind alone.
+Immigration lawyers have dealt with this paperwork countless times before, and have both the knowledge and the streamlined systems to prepare the applications smoothly.
+They have computer programs in which they can enter your information and spit out the required forms in an instant.
+Hiring a lawyer can be well worth it for the peace of mind.

 Lawyers do not have a lot of power in such circumstances.
-But at least the lawyer may have access to inside fax or email inquiry lines, where they (and only they) can ask about delayed or problematic cases.
-Unfortunately, even lawyers have trouble getting answers to such inquiries, but it's often worth a try.
+But at least the lawyer might have access to inside inquiry lines, where they (and only they) can ask about delayed or problematic cases.
+Even lawyers frequently have trouble getting answers to such inquiries, but it's often worth a try.

 Whatever you do, don't rely on advice by USCIS information officers.
 Seriously.
 Would you want the receptionist in your doctor's office to tell you whether to get brain surgery?
 Asking USCIS information officers for advice about your case (beyond basic procedural advice such as where to file an application and what the fees are) is equally unsafe.
 The people who staff USCIS phone and information services are not experts.
 USCIS takes no responsibility if their advice is wrong—and won't treat your application with any more sympathy.
 Even following the advice of officials higher up in the agency may not be safe.
 Always get a second, preferably lawyer's opinion.